avidiella/portfolio/README.md

-# portfolio
+# Portfolio
-data science projects
+This is where I share some of my data science projects.